finddx/FINDCov19TrackerData/manual/README.md

 ![message for file](manual_updates_images/commit.png)

 10. Update the column(s) to be updated.
-	- Most of the updates will be to change the `NA` value in `tests_cumulative` and put the new cumulative value found in the corresponding country website and `NA` instead of `0` for `new_tests`.
-Once the file will be pushed, `new_tests`, `tests_cumulative_corrected` and `new_tests_corrected` will be updated accordingly after pushing the file.
+	- Most of the updates consist of changing the `NA` value in `tests_cumulative` and put the new cumulative value found in the corresponding country website and `NA` instead of `0` for `new_tests`.
+Once the file is pushed, `new_tests`, `tests_cumulative_corrected` and `new_tests_corrected` will be updated accordingly.
 Automatic calculations are not visible in this file.
 	- It is also possible to update only `new_tests` values instead of `tests_cumulative` values if this is how the country reports the testing data. `tests_cumulative` will also be populated accordingly.
 	- You can also correct negative values.
 See next section for explanation.
 12. Commit the file by clicking on “Commit new file” at the bottom of the page. **Important:** If you want to change many files the process implies several commits.
 If you commit with less than 20 minutes between each commit you need to cancel the Actions created with each of them, and only leave the last one running.
-To do so, go to the “Actions” tab at the top of the webpage and cancel all the runs (except the last one), by clicking on the three dots on the right of the run.
-If you do not that the process might fail.
-If the last action fails, you can wait until all actions are finished, and then re-run the last action clicking on re-run all jobs.
+To do so, go to the “Actions” tab at the top of the webpage and cancel all the runs (except the last one) by clicking on the three dots on the right of the run.
+If you do not cancel the additional actions, the process might fail.
+If the last action fails, you can wait until all actions are finished and then re-run the last action clicking on re-run all jobs.

 ![manage actions](manual_updates_images/cancel_commit.png)